johnnystarr/johnnystarr.github.io/_posts/devops/2023-10-18-scotty-syndrome.markdown

 ### You have grown emotionally attached to your infrastructure:
 I remember at a Microsoft conference in 2015 when I heard "Cattle over Kittens" for the first time.
 One of the observations was the human component of naming infrastructure.
 A name like `nginx-dev-ax0fe` is a lot easier to delete than say "Stella" or "Apollo".
-I'm not psych expert, but suffice it to say names make things personal.
+I'm not a psych expert, but suffice it to say names make things personal.
 The Scottys tend to take it a few steps further.
 A big part of this process is "caring too much".
 Designs, implementations, and architectures inherently include a "part" of the Scotty.
 - Scottys tend to get attached to their designs